Three Starting Principles in the Dismantling Racism Process

 “I appreciate that we are taught not to approach people with ‘we’re talking about reconciliation and racism,’ but rather, we’re connecting to where your values lie.
 And by doing the work in their values, we are not belittling others as we have this conversation,” said one Cru staff person, who attended the event.

 2. Don’t start with race.
 Come through the back door.

-“Start with things the group/individual will resonate with, and build from there,” said Dr. Rivera.
+“Start with things the group or individual will resonate with, and build from there,” said Dr. Rivera.
 “I have spent an enormous amount of time simply trying to convince people that what we are doing is actually Christian.
-I often hear ‘this is hard for me because it’s liberal’ we need to move people to ‘this is hard for me because it’s Biblical’,” said Dr. Rivera.
+I often hear ‘this is hard for me because it’s liberal’ we need to move people to ‘this is hard for me because it’s biblical’,” said Dr. Rivera.

 Rivera emphasizes that this is not just a racial justice issue, this is a Christian issue, and the hard word is only possible because of the salvation and transformation that Christ provides.

 “Christ died and reconciled us to God for our sin, this is what I call “vertical reconciliation” – through Christ to God.
 We, as evangelical, are good at getting people vertically reconciled to Christ.
 What we are not so good at is getting people reconciled horizontally to each other, our neighbors, and our enemies.
 The horizontal part is the only part others can see.
 What makes the invisible believable is what I do to you and for you.
 That is all of my religion the world can see,” said Dr. Rivera.

 3. Get at old resistances in new ways.